Because standard economic theories have no answers to this type of crisis.

 The will and ability to undertake such compromises is inherent in the concept of public interest.

-On a more basic level, the coronavirus pandemic also shows the inadequacy of traditional economy's understanding of individual rationality.
+At a more basic level, the coronavirus pandemic also shows the inadequacy of mainstream economics' understanding of individual rationality.
 To some extent, controlling a pandemic aims to avoid harmful outcomes for all, at least among those who are similarly positioned in terms of disease risks.
-To achieve the collective result it is not necessary to depart from individual rationality, as the standard framework would suggest (as, for example, in the famous example of the prisoner's dilemma).
+To achieve the collective result it is not necessary to deviate from individual rationality, as the standard framework would suggest (as, for example, in the famous example of the prisoner's dilemma).
 Rather, it requires seeing individual rationality differently and more expansively than economists have preferred.

 This is not a new idea.